OpenRoadBook/openroadbook.github.io/content/format/demo-roadbook.md

 <section class="section">
   <div class="container">
     <div class="section__header">
-      <h2>Inside the stage</h2>
+      <h2>Stage structure</h2>
       <p>
-        The main stage (<code>montseny</code>) contains a trunk of sequential instructions and optional branches.
-Each instruction highlights a different facet of the schema: tulip symbols, road transitions, locations, timing metadata, and tags.
+        A stage contains an ordered trunk of instructions (entries).
+Each entry references a symbol ID, a cumulative distance, and optional fields such as heading, waypoint coordinates, or tags.
+Branches or alternatives reuse the same entry shape and can be named and rejoined.
       </p>
     </div>
     <div class="brand-grid">